-Benefits: Team development can reduce turnover and increase productivity.
+Benefits of Strong Coworker Relationships: Team development can reduce turnover and increase productivity.
 Organizations that maintain constructive interpersonal relationships benefit financially as well as culturally.

-Resolve Problems Early: Disagreements seem to be more disruptive, faster, and remain damaging longer than one might expect.
+Strong Coworker Relationships allow you to Resolve Problems Early: Disagreements seem to be more disruptive, faster, and remain damaging longer than one might expect.
 Problem: resolving “people problems” at work is time consuming and frustrating.

 Strategy: Managing the following five factors can help immunize your organization against reoccurring, disabling problems between people at work.

 Possibly the most common correlate of conflict is limited resources.
-Do you have so few photocopiers that people consistently stand in line?
+Do you have so few printers that people consistently stand in line?
 Have too few parking spaces?
-Printers?
 Not enough budget?
 In general, if you put your managers or employees into a situation where they are forced to compete for resources, expect to see increased conflict.